-For many states, Arbor day is the last Friday of April.
-But due to climate differences, many places host the annual tree planting day is at other times of the year.
+For many states, Arbor Day is the last Friday of April.
+But Plant a Tree Day is typically in late September.
+Due to climate differences, many places host an annual tree planting day at other times of the year.
 (Southern States, California, and New Mexico).
-So in preparation for National Plant a Tree Day (where ever and when ever), here are some considerations for planting the perfect tree in the perfect spot.
+If you are in the tropics, tree planting days usually are in December.
+In preparation for National Plant a Tree Day (wherever and whenever), here are some considerations for planting the perfect tree in the ideal spot to maximize the benefits of your new tree.
+Trees have many more benefits (beyond just beauty and feel-good factor) – especially when thoughtfully chosen and sited in your yard.

-Think about it, you are making an indelible mark on the world.
-The tree you plant might be one of the only truly enduring things you do your life.
-It is very likely to be where you put it for generations after you are gone.
-Because of this, the opportunity plant a tree is something to be considered and honored.
+Think about it: you are making an indelible mark on the world.
+The tree you plant might be one of the only genuinely enduring things you do.
+It will likely be where you put it for generations after you are gone.
+Because of this, the opportunity to plant new trees is something to be considered and honored.

-It should go without saying (but I‘ll say it anyway), the tree you plant is going to get considerably bigger, so know that and plan for it.
-Years quickly pass and before you think it will happen, a tree planted too close to your house will become a pruning nightmare and a foundation upending ordeal.
+It should go without saying (but I‘ll say it anyway) the tree you plant will get considerably bigger, so know that and plan for it.
+Years quickly pass, and before you think it will happen, mature trees planted too close to your house will become a pruning nightmare and a foundation-upending ordeal.

-There are lots of instructions for how to plant a tree, but there are quite a few less obvious points to consider when choosing the right tree and planting it in the right place.
+There are many instructions for how to plant a tree, but there are quite a few less obvious points to consider when choosing the right tree and planting it in the right place.

 7 Things to consider when planting a tree: